The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

-Assists with software configuration tasks under routine supervision.
+Assists with software configuration tasks.

 Supports the setup and customisation of software environments and platforms.